 Schoendienst dies at 95, was oldest living Hall of Famer

-ST. LOUIS (AP) Red Schoendienst, the Hall of Fame second baseman who managed the St. Louis Cardinals to two pennants and a World Series championship in the 1960s, died Wednesday.
+Schoendienst, the Hall of Fame second baseman who managed St. Louis to two pennants and a World Series championship in the 1960s, died Wednesday.
 He was 95.

 The Cardinals announced Schoendienst’s death before the third inning of their game against the Miami Marlins.
-A photo was shown on the video board with ”1923-2018” written along the bottom.
-Fans gave him a standing ovation and players stood and applauded.
+A photo was shown on the video board with ”1923-2018” written below.
+Fans gave a standing ovation, while players stood and applauded.

 ”Red Schoendienst was one of the most beloved figures in the rich history of the St. Louis Cardinals, the franchise he served for 67 years,” Major League Baseball Commissioner Rob Manfred said in a statement. ”He was a wonderful ambassador for our game.”